Ansu Fati: 2019–20 season

 On 24 July 2019, Fati signed his first professional contract with Barcelona, agreeing to a deal until 2022.
 On 25 August, before even appearing with the reserves, Fati made his first team and La Liga debut.
 He came on as a late-game substitute for goalscorer Carles Pérez in a 5–2 home win over Real Betis.
 Aged 16 years and 298 days, he became the second-youngest player to debut for the club, only 18 days older than Vicenç Martínez in 1941.

 On 31 August 2019, he scored his first professional goal in a 2–2 away draw between Barcelona and Osasuna at the age of 16 years and 304 days, becoming the Barcelona senior team's youngest goalscorer ever and the third-youngest scorer in the history of La Liga.

 On 14 September 2019, in his first career start, Fati became the youngest player in the history of La Liga to score and assist in the same match, at the age of 16 years and 318 days.
-Fati scored a goal in the 2nd minute which was assisted by Frenkie de Jong and later assisted Frenkie de Jong's goal in the 7th minute of an eventual 5–2 home win against Valencia.
+Fati scored a goal in the second minute which was assisted by Frenkie de Jong, and later assisted de Jong's goal in the seventh minute of an eventual 5–2 home win against Valencia.

 On 17 September, Fati made his Champions League debut in a 0–0 away draw against Borussia Dortmund, becoming the youngest player to feature for Barcelona in the competition at the age of 16 years and 321 days, breaking the previous record held by Bojan Krkić (17 years and 22 days); he also became the third-youngest player ever to appear in the competition.
 On 10 December, Fati became the youngest goalscorer in UEFA Champions League history at the age of 17 years and 40 days when he scored the game winner in Barcelona's 2–1 victory over Inter Milan at the San Siro.

 On 2 February 2020, Fati became the youngest player to score a brace in La Liga, scoring both goals in Barcelona's 2–1 win over Levante.
 On 5 July, Barcelona defeated Villarreal away from home and he scored the fourth goal in the 4–1 win.
 His goal was the 9,000th in Barça's history.
 On 9 July 2020, Fati was sent off after fouling Fernando Calero in the derby match against Espanyol.
 Fati had only entered the match five minutes earlier as a second-half substitute for Nélson Semedo.